 Mr. DeMarco has received numerous professional awards, including the U.S. Department of Justice Director’s Award for Superior Performance, as well as the Lawyer of Integrity Award from the Institute for Jewish Humanities.
 In his spare time he enjoys parenting, golf, and listening to classical piano.

 Lei Shen is a partner in the Cybersecurity & Data Privacy and Technology Transactions practices in Mayer Brown’s Chicago office.
 Lei advises clients regarding a wide range of global data privacy and security issues.
-She advises companies on navigating and complying with state, federal, and international privacy regulations, including with regard to global data transfers, data breach notification, the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), the Children’s Online Privacy Protection Act (COPPA), CAN-SPAM, and more.
-She also advises on e-commerce issues, such as electronic contracting and signatures, and on issues concerning mobile privacy and emerging technologies, such as telematics services, Internet of Things, and big data.
+She advises companies on navigating and complying with state, federal, and international privacy regulations, including with regard to U.S. consumer data privacy laws, such as the California Consumer Privacy Act (CCPA), the EU General Data Protection Regulation (GDPR), global data transfers, data breach notification, the Children’s Online Privacy Protection Act (COPPA), CAN-SPAM, and more.
+She also advises on e-commerce issues and on issues concerning mobile privacy and emerging technologies, such as telematics services, Internet of Things, and big data.

 Lei was named to Global Data Review’s “40 Under 40” list for top data lawyers from around the world.

 Maureen A. Young is Senior Regulatory Counsel and Senior Vice President at Bank of the West, a member of the BNP Paribas Group.
 She advises on a wide range of financial services regulatory, data privacy and security, compliance, examination, enforcement and corporate governance matters, as well as regulatory strategy and policy issues.
 She supports major business initiatives involving the Bank and its U.S. and global BNP Paribas affiliates, including innovation and fintech projects.
 She is a Certified Information Privacy Professional (CIPP/US), International Association of Privacy Professionals (IAPP).